Moodyw03/MemoMingle/README.md

 git clone https://github.com/Moodyw03/MemoMingle.git
 Press Enter to create your local clone.
 Forking the Repository
 Forking will create a new instance of our repository in your GitHub account, allowing you to make changes independently of the original repository.
-Here’s how to fork:
+Here's how to fork:

 Navigate to the "MemoMingle" GitHub Repository at MemoMingle Repository.
 Click the "Fork" button, located at the top right corner.
 A copy of the repository will now be available in your GitHub account for your personal use and modifications.

 Set Up Your Local Environment: